-A new survey to be released today shows that students with home internet access are becoming increasingly disappointed with their online experience at school.
-As today’s youth continue to embrace the internet, their rising expectations for school connectivity have resulted in a near-doubling of dissatisfaction in school internet access among nine- to 17-year olds since 2000, the survey’s authors say.
+A new survey released Dec.
+4 shows that students with home internet access are becoming increasingly disappointed with their online experience at school.
+As today’s youth continue to embrace the internet, their rising expectations for school connectivity have resulted in a near-doubling of dissatisfaction in school internet access among 9- to 17-year-olds since 2000, the survey’s authors say.

 “Children, Families, and the Internet 2003,” produced by market research firm Grunwald Associates, used a combination of online and telephone surveys to poll thousands of American children ages 6 to 17 and parents of children ages 2 to 17 about their internet habits, attitudes, and interests.
 When students go online from school, researchers found, many are disappointed in the experience.